MagnumTrader/repforge/README.md

 - [ ] Add ctx in db calls and service?
 - [ ] workout exercise should have reps,
       Sets then have a workout that we relate that rep and weight/time to
+- [ ] Move to generic repo for entities
 - [x] Nicer font :) lets go with ubuntu font
 - [x] Add edit workout screen ( same as new but populated with the current data) Document the process of how we best do it